-13.24 Premounted tape
+13.28.6 Premounted tape

-It might be convenient to have an emulated tape mounted and ready to use, without MVS console interactions, after z/OS is IPLed.
+It might be convenient to have an emulated tape mounted and ready to use, without MVS console interactions, just after z/OS is IPLed.
 There are several ways to approach this depending on your exact requirements.
 As a starting point, let us assume you have a standard labelled tape volume (an "awstape" volume) in /home/ibmsys1/TAPE01.
-We assume the tape (with tape label) was created by a previous job.
+We assume the tape (with tape label) was previously created.
 In these examples we assume your z/OS IODF defines address 561 as a 3480 device.
-17 There is nothing unique to 3480 drives in these examples; we use it in order to present concrete definitions and commands.
+There is nothing unique to 3480 drives in these examples; we use it in order to present concrete definitions and commands.